Spring Promo - Sakura Japanese TCM Botanical Face Treatment

 Olde Bank Location

-Offering a minuet of wellness services in a quaint studio located on the 2nd floor of the Olde Bank building c.
+This studio location is located on the 2nd floor of the Olde Bank building c.
 1860, in historic Strasburg with grande ceilings and windows nestled in the historic and quintessential town.
 This studio location entrance is accessible by stairs only

 Access to wellness offerings is a priority of the studio.
-Options for care may be adjusted and or modified to best support the ADA, Deaf/HOH, Visually Impaired, Neuroregenerative, and Neurodivergent community.
+Options for care may be adjusted and or modified to best support the ADA, Deaf/HOH, Visually Impaired, Neurodegenerative, and Neurodivergent community.
 Any questions or concerns for care, please be sure to reach out

 Associated Bodywork & Massage Professionals (ABMP)